ibm-cloud-docs/gateway-appliance/about.md

 # About IBM Cloud Gateway Appliance
 {: #about}

 {{site.data.keyword.cloud}} Gateway Appliances allow you to selectively route private and public network traffic through a full-featured enterprise level firewall powered by the software features of VyOS, JunOS or any other operating system (BYOA) you choose, such as full routing stacks, QoS and traffic sharing, policy-based routing, and VPN.
+{: shortdesc}

 The appliances provide performance, ease of configuration and maintenance advantages with the simplicity of running on a bare metal server.
 The hardware is sized to handle the routing/security load for multiple VLANs and can be ordered with redundant network links and redundant RAID arrays.
 All appliance features are customer-managed.

 Both Juniper vSRX Standard and Virtual Router Appliance (VRA) are offered in two different modes: standalone or High Availability (HA) cluster.